Boats Against the Current

 Boats Against the Current is a 1977 album by Eric Carmen.
 The title is taken from a line in the novel The Great Gatsby by F. Scott Fitzgerald, “So we beat on, boats against the current, borne back ceaselessly into the past.”
 It was Carmen's second solo LP, after the Raspberries disbanded.
-It peaked at #45 on the Billboard 200 for the week ending October 8, 1977.
+It peaked at No. 45 on the Billboard 200 for the week ending October 8, 1977.